Struc-Bench: Are Large Language Models Really Good at Generating Complex Structured Data?: Methodology

 \subsubsection{H-Score}

-In addition to model-based evaluation, we also implement hand-crafted scoring functions to score the similarity of the tables.
-Because of the many ways, the tables can be presented in the different data formats, we implement several heuristics to normalize the tables and to compute their similarity.
-The specific implementation of scoring functions for different formats can be found in Appendix \ref{scoring}.
-Where similarities between strings or data structures are computed, we use an average of Levenshtein distance and the Ratcliff/Obershelp similarity metric.
-We report these heuristically normalized metrics as the \textit{H-Score}.
+In addition, we also implement hand-crafted scoring functions to score the similarity of the tables.
+Since the tables can be presented in different formats, we implement several heuristics to normalize the tables and to compute their similarity.
+We use an average of Levenshtein distance and the Ratcliff/Obershelp similarity metric to compute the similarities between strings or data structures.
+These heuristically normalized metrics are reported as the \textit{H-Score} (Heuristical Score).
+The analysis can be found in Appendix \ref{validity}.